-- Coffer Dam and Dewatering at SUMP 63 The 2016 FEIS/EIR provides coverage for utility replacement and SREL Contract 2 provides NEPA coverage and specific details for the Sump replacement and landside pipes, see description in Section 2.1 above.
-This SEA would be analyzing the effects of replacing the four pipes on the water side of the levee, replacing the headwall, and utilizing a cofferdam and the need to dewater.
-Temporary access below the ordinary high-water mark (OHWM) of the river would be required to replace the four pipes, closure devices, headwall and revetment.
+- Coffer Dam and Dewatering at SUMP 63 The 2016 FEIS/EIR analyzed the effects of utility replacement and SREL Contract 2 analyzed the effects specific to the Sump 63 replacement and associated pipes that are above the OHWM, see description in Section 2.1 above.
+This SEA analyzes the effects of replacing the four pipes on the water side of the levee, replacing the headwall, and utilizing a cofferdam to dewater the immediate pipe replacement area.
+Temporary access below the OHWM of the river would be required to replace the four pipes, closure devices, headwall, and revetment.
 Temporary access would be gained by dewatering the area with the use of a sandbag cofferdam or equivalent, approximately five feet high (1.75 feet above the typical water level) and approximately 120 feet in length.
-Placement of the cofferdam, pipe replacement and cofferdam removal is anticipated to take up to 15 days and would be completed between July 1 and October 31, which is outside of sensitive fish species migration windows.
+Placement of the cofferdam, pipe replacement and cofferdam removal are anticipated to take up to 15 days and would be completed between July 1 and October 31, which is outside of sensitive fish species migration windows.
 A portion of the existing revetment would be sawcut and removed. - Additional Barge Trips The 2016 FEIS/EIR evaluated the use of two barges to construct the erosion protection sites.
-However, with the expedited schedules it is anticipated that four barges would be pushed by two tugs from the bay area to Rio Vista.
-From there, one barge would be pushed up to the work site at a time by one tug.
-Two barges are needed at each construction site, up to four sites maybe under construction simultaneously.
+However, the project's expedited schedule is now expected to require use of up to four barges per site.
+One would hold the necessary equipment and the others would hold materials.
+The barges would be pushed by two tugs from a Bay Area quarry to Rio Vista.
+From there, one barge at a time would be pushed to each work site by one tug.
+Up to four sites possibly under construction simultaneously.